Paperspace/traingenerator/README.md

 pip install -r requirements.txt
 ```

-*Optional: For the "Open in Colab" button to work you need to set up a Github repo
+*Optional: For the "Open in Colab" and "Open in Gradient" buttons to work you need to set up a Github repo
-where the notebook files can be stored (Colab can only open public files if
+where the notebook files can be stored (Colab and Gradient can only open public files if
 they are on Github).
 After setting up the repo, create a file `.env` with content:*

 ```bash